 Remember that if the oven door doesn’t close properly or if the door is left open, the heat from the oven can melt the oven knobs or anything else that’s nearby, which could possibly cause a fire.

 You can read more in our in-depth article, What Happens If You Leave The Oven On?

-How To Keep Warm Without Heating
+How Can I Keep My House Warm Without Heat?

 If you are using a space heater, keep flammable materials at least three feet away from it.
 Don’t leave it running while you are sleeping.
 Remember that any type of space heater must be vented (except an electric space heater).